Online Obituaries

-Losing a loved one is a tragedy.
-Unfortunately, it’s also a part of life that all of us must deal with at some stage.
-While we might not live forever, a well-written obituary ensures that the memories of our loved ones will.
+Losing a loved one is a part of life that all of us must deal with.
+And yet, while we cannot live forever, a well-written obituary ensures that the memories of our loved one will.

-Obituaries serve as a touching way of letting others know about their passing, expressing your pain and remembering the joy their presence brought.
-Moreover, remembering their legacy through an obituary can help you cope with the grief of losing somebody close to you.
+Obituaries serve as a touching way of letting others know about their death, expressing your pain and remembering the joy their presence brought.
+Moreover, remembering your loved one's legacy through an obituary can help you cope with the grief of losing somebody close to you.

 Writing an obituary for yourself, a relative or close friend can be difficult.
 This guide will help you write a touching, heartfelt online obituary.

-Write down basic information about the deceased such as:
+To begin, write down basic information about your loved one, such as:

 Complete name